1962 New York Mets season: Regular season

+As an expansion team, the Mets were not expected to do well.
+They finished last in the National League, and they also finished 24 games behind their expansion brethren, the Colt .45s.

 Season standings

 Opening Day lineup

 The first game in franchise history was played on the road, at Busch Stadium, St. Louis, on Wednesday night, April 11, 1962.
-The Mets fell behind 2-0 and 5–2 early, then narrowed the deficit to one run, but ultimately lost to the St. Louis Cardinals, 11–4.
+The Mets fell behind 2–0 and 5–2 early, then narrowed the deficit to one run, but ultimately lost to the St. Louis Cardinals, 11–4.
 Former Brooklyn Dodgers Gil Hodges and Charlie Neal homered for the Mets, whose home opener at New York's Polo Grounds would wait until their second-ever official game, on Friday, April 13, 1962.